dials/dials/doc/sphinx/documentation/tutorials/multi_lattice_tutorial.rst

 ::

-  dials.find_spots datablock.expt min_spot_size=3 nproc=4
+  dials.find_spots imported.expt min_spot_size=3 nproc=4

 This will just report the number of spots found.

 ::

-  Writing datablocks to datablock.expt
+  Writing datablocks to imported.expt

   The following parameters have been modified: